goldbergyoni/javascript-testing-best-practices/readme.md

     return true;
 };

-it("Wrong: When adding new product with valid properties, get successful confirmation", async () => {
+test("Wrong: When adding new product with valid properties, get successful confirmation", async () => {
     //The string "Foo" which is used in all tests never triggers a false result const addProductResult = addProduct("Foo", 5);
     expect(addProductResult).to.be.true;